 After cycling from the Nakdong river certification center, through Busan city, and arriving at the Busan train station we bought KTX 1st class train tickets for 83,700 Won each and departed Busan at 8:30pm to arrive at Seoul station at 11:15pm.
 KTX train tickets start at 48,000 Won and go up to 84,000 Won.
 The train station does have rental lockers so you can put your bags in a locker while you go out to explore Busan if you have a few hours to waste before your train departs.

 Bikes are surely allowed on the KTX.
 Note: Others have mentioned that the ITX trains (slower and makes more stops than the KTX) may be a better choice for those traveling with bicycles.
 You just need to disassemble the bike (by removing both wheels) and make it compact enough to fit in the luggage spot towards the back of each train car.
 A bag or cover to ensure the ‘dirty’ parts of the bicycle do not damage other luggage is recommended.
-Make sure to secure it so that it doesn’t fall and hit other luggage or passengers.
+Make sure to secure the bicycle so that it doesn’t fall and hit other luggage or passengers.
 This is what we were told by the train staff.
 We think it also helped tremendously that we were riding the KTX train on a weekday and at night.
 There were very few passengers on the train when it departed Busan but more passengers boarded at the six or seven stops it made on the way to Seoul.

 After arriving in Seoul it was an easy, uneventful ride along quiet city streets to our accommodation in Itaewon district.